SLOG Events

 SLOG holds practical and interesting events for our members throughout the year including grafting and budding workshops (where you can create your own trees, all materials provided), pruning workshops for both standard and espallier trees, orchard visits, seasonal meetings with guest speakers and members apple pressing days where you can bring your own apples to be pressed (with some volume limits).
 We also have a stand that tours some of the local fairs and events.
 You always learn something at a SLOG event!

-Saturday 24th January: SLOG Pruning Workshop, Grange Community Orchard.
-1.30-4.00pm.
-This workshop covers maintenance winter pruning, though all other types of pruning will be discussed.
-Led & demonstrated by Dick Palmer & Andy Gilchrist, then you can put theory into practice on the trees at Grange before going home to prune your own trees.
+The workshop covers maintenance winter pruning, though all other types of pruning will be discussed.
+Led & demonstrated by Dick Palmer & Andy Gilchrist, then you can put theory into practice on Sarah's trees before going home to prune your own trees.
 Bring your own secateurs if possible but SLOG secateurs and loppers will be available for anybody who does not have their own.
 No need to book places.

 Saturday 21st February: SLOG Grafting Workshop, Growing Well, Sizergh LA8 8AE 2.00–4.30pm.
 Graft your own apple & pear trees using M25, MM111, MM106, M26, M9, M27 (the entire apple rootstock range from vigorous to dwarfing) & Quince A (for pears) rootstocks and a wide range of up to 100 scion wood varieties.
 Led & demonstrated by Hilary Wilson, Phil Rainford & Andy Gilchrist, you can learn to graft your own trees to plant at home.
 Bring your own Stanley knife (a few will be provided), gardening gloves for protection and a bag to take your grafted trees away to pot up at home.
 SLOG grafting knives will be available for anybody who does not have their own.
 No need to book places – just roll up.